TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-cbpsenddatafailure.md

 # Error CBPSendDataFailure

 <!--issueDescription-->
-We have identified that your backup operation failed because of metadata validation failure or previous job still running.
+We have identified that your backup operation failed because of a metadata validation failure or previous job still running.
 <!--/issueDescription-->

 ## **Recommended Steps**

-* Check if there is another scheduled backup job that is still running.
+* Check if there is another scheduled backup job that is still running
-* If you are using antivirus on the protected machine, then add [necessary exclusion rules](https://docs.microsoft.com/azure/backup/backup-azure-mars-troubleshoot#another-process-or-antivirus-software-blocking-access-to-cache-folder).
+* If you are using antivirus on the protected machine, then add [necessary exclusion rules](https://docs.microsoft.com/azure/backup/backup-azure-mars-troubleshoot#another-process-or-antivirus-software-blocking-access-to-cache-folder)
-* Restart the MARS agent and retry the backup operation.
+* Restart the MARS agent and retry the backup operation